jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: The MCU Battles
 **Half Celestial**
 Star-Lord’s **Half Celestial** power prevents him from being KO’d as long as you have a face-up main character on your side.
 However, if Star-Lord has fatal wounds and your main character gets turned face down, Star-Lord will immediately become KO’d.

+## Supreme Leader
+Set: S.H.I.E.L.D. vs. Hydra
+Hydra High Council
+Supreme Leader has a Super Power which prevents you from losing the game even after he’s KO’d.
+Just continue to play without a main character.

 ## Thor (MC)
 Set: The MCU Battles